 - Make the filling: The simplest baked apples are filled with just brown sugar, cinnamon, and butter.
 But I love the extra flavor and crunch of chopped walnuts and my secret ingredient: cornflakes!
-Add them all together in a bowl and cut together using a pastry cutter or chop them up in a food processor until crumbly.
+Add them all together in a bowl and cut together using a pastry cutter or chop them up in a food processor (affiliate link) until crumbly.

 - Prep the apples: There is no need to peel the apples first.
 Just wash well then using a small, sharp knife to remove the stem and cut out the top part of the core.
 Use a sturdy melon baller or metal teaspoon to scoop out the core so there are no seeds in the apple.
 The trick is to leave plenty of apple but also hollow out a space for lots of the yummy filling.

 - Fill and bake: Divide the filling evenly between the apples.
 I tend to pack it down into the center of the apple then pile as much on top as I can manage.
 Place the filled apples in a baking dish and fill with a little water or apple juice, if you happen to have any on hand.
 This will create steam that will help soften the apples as they bake.
 Slide them into the oven and let them bake for about 40 minutes.
 You may want to cover them loosely with foil about 20 minutes in if the topping is starting to darken too much.